NeCTAR-RC/nectar-examples/README.md

 SparkProject
 ============

-A project to learn a little about Spark and Ceilometer alarms
+A project that when run, can be used to count Ceilometer alarm calls